m-lamonaca/programming-notes/PHP/Web.md

 Anyone can modify the contents of a cookie; for this reason cookies **must not contain** *personal or sensible info*.

-When a clien has memorized a cookie, it is sent in successive HTTP requests through the `Cookie` header.
+When a client has memorized a cookie, it is sent in successive HTTP requests through the `Cookie` header.

 ```http
 Cookie: <cookie-name>=<cookie-value>